zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 git repository inside:

     mkdir Weatherapp
-    cd !$
+    cd Weatherapp
     git init

 ## Design Docs: "Why?"

-Before we write down a single line of code we need to know a clear answer for what problem you're trying to solve.
-The "tell weather" is ridiculously vague.
-Do we need real-time, satellite-tracked wind speeds and pressures or is temperature alone for one day for just the locations within United States is enough?
+Before we write down a single line of code we need to know a clear answer for what problem we're trying to solve.
+The statement "tell weather" is ridiculously vague.
+Do we need real-time, satellite-tracked wind speeds and pressures or is it enough to have temperature alone for one day for just the locations within United States?
 The answer will drastically change the amount of code written and the web service we'll choose to use—and some of those are rather expensive.

 Let's write the first bits of our design docs: the purpose of the code.